dwyl/technology-stack/README.md

 <br />
 See:_ [List of Organizations Using PostgreSQL](https://github.com/dwyl/learn-postgresql/issues/31)

-We have used MySQL, MS SQL Server, Oracle and Aurora; all [RDBMS](https://en.wikipedia.org/wiki/Relational_database_management_system) have their pros/cons. <br />
+We have used _most_ of the "_popular_" Relation Databases. e.g: MySQL, MS SQL Server, Oracle and Aurora; all [RDBMS](https://en.wikipedia.org/wiki/Relational_database_management_system) have their pros/cons. <br />
 The ***reason*** we like/use Postgres is because the ***community***